Maggodbz/GraphClassification/ReadMe.md

 - `notebooks/src/explore.ipynb`: This notebook contains the exploratory data analysis.
 - `notebooks/src/inference.ipynb`: This notebook contains the code for making predictions with the trained model.
 - `notebooks/src/train.ipynb`: This notebook contains the code for training the model.
+- `notebooks/src/visualize_Graph.ipynb`: This notebook is used for visualizing data as graphs.

 ## How to Use